Royal New Zealand Coastguard: Organisation

-The Coastguard in New Zealand is a civilian charity made up of volunteers.
-There are four Coastguard regions (Northern, Eastern, Central and Southern), with 63 units between these regions.
+Coastguard in New Zealand is a civilian charity made up of volunteers and staff, with 63 volunteer units located around the country.

 Incident types

 The type of incident will influence a number of factors, such as who is in control of the incident and who will pay for the incident.
 Other organisations may also become involved in an incident including: